The Surprisingly Simple Secret To Success Anyone Can Learn And Apply

 Now you have a framework that ties it together.
 The reason passion works is because you aren’t going to relentlessly practice your craft for 10,000 hours if you aren’t passionate about it.
 That’s why it’s important.

 Gladwell makes another point about success that I’ve seen in my coaching time and time again.
-Success goes to those who are given opportunities – and who have the strength and presence of mind to seize those opportunities and make the most of them.
+Success goes to those who have the strength and presence of mind to seize the opportunities in front of them to make the most of them.

 Everyone has at least a few golden opportunities cross their plate at some point in their lifetime, but few seem to capture those opportunities and harvest them for all they’re worth.